If you want to buy a microscope for amateur microscopy, then I recommend the following features.

 The good news is, that there are not many possibilities here.
-Consider the following:
+Most microscopes these days share the same common features.
+Introductory microscopes (which cost $/€ 100 or less) are missing some of these.

-- Spring loaded objectives: Especially at high magnifications the working distance between the specimen and the objective can be the fraction of a millimeter.
+Especially at high magnifications the working distance between the specimen and the objective can be the fraction of a millimeter.
 One careless rotation of the focus knob and it is possible to smash the objective into the specimen.
 This may result in the destruction of both the specimen (cheap) and the objective (expensive).
 In order to avoid such damage, manufacturers have introduced spring-loaded objectives.
 The lower part of the objective is flexibly installed and pushed in when contacting the specimen slide.
-Chances are pretty good that the higher magnification objectives are spring loaded anyway. /li>
+Chances are pretty good that the higher magnification objectives are spring loaded anyway.

 - For field work: small body, battery operated or mirror, or stereo microscope